elotroalex/chiens/_texts/translation.md

 - {:.sp} The Woman Reciter.

-- Cul de sac of miseries, of loneliness, of smelly grasses.
+- Dead end of miseries, of loneliness, of smelly grasses.

 - {:.sp} Toussaint.

 - the cayman! the torches! the flags!
 - and the Amazon River erects rubber trees
-- and the moons fallen like winged seeds in the warm humus of the sky
+- and the moons fall like winged seeds in the warm humus of the sky
 - o hand of the strangler,
 - my soul swims in the heart of the maelstrom
 - where strange monograms sprout: